Sophia Osawe, PhD, MPH, AIMLS, EMBA

 Biography

-Sophia Osawe is the Unit Lead for the Quality Assurance Unit and a Senior Research Manager, with over 15 years of experience in diagnostics, research, system strengthening, project management and quality management systems implementation.
-Sophia has coordinated several observational studies (two large cohort studies) and clinical trials.
-She received funding to conduct studies around COVID-19 vaccine hesitancy and HIV prevention.
-Sophia has co-authored over 20 peer-reviewed manuscripts and presented several abstracts at local and international conferences.
-Sophia led the institute’s first medical laboratory (2017) as well as a total of 9 medical laboratories in Malawi (2020-2023) to achieve and maintain international accreditation in accordance with ISO 15189.
+Dr Osawe has co-authored over 20 peer-reviewed manuscripts and presented at local and international conferences.
+Dr Osawe led the institute’s first medical laboratory to achieve international accreditation in 2018 as well as a total of 9 medical laboratories in Malawi between the years 2020-2023, to achieve and maintain international accreditation in accordance with ISO 15189.